paulstothard/helpful_links/README.md

 ## BAM and SAM

+* [alimanfoo/pysamstats](https://github.com/alimanfoo/pysamstats) - Reports simple statistics for genome positions based on sequence alignments from a SAM or BAM file.
-* [genome/bam-readcount](https://github.com/genome/bam-readcount) - a utility that runs on a BAM or CRAM file and generates low-level information about sequencing data at specific nucleotide positions.
+* [genome/bam-readcount](https://github.com/genome/bam-readcount) - Generates low-level information about sequencing data at specific nucleotide positions in a BAM or CRAM file.

 ## Containers